Measuring the success of Universal Free School Meals

 - long-term impact evaluation.

-Arbor will share high-level data on their schools across boroughs to help the GLA understand the percentage of children having a free school meal throughout the year, in relation to Arbor’s sample.
+Arbor shares high-level data on their schools across boroughs to help the GLA understand the percentage of children having a free school meal throughout the year, in relation to Arbor’s sample.
+This is part of Arbor's independent insights work, which aims to share aggregated, anonymised data on school characteristics to help support an understanding of the shape of the sector for research and policy purposes.

 - experiences and understanding of the policy